yizeng/grandmas-recipes/README.md

 #### Nice to have
 - Multi-user support (Grandpa sees this app and wants to add few of his favorite recipes too, but hopes to keep them separate from Grandma's!)
-- I18n (Grandma's distant cousin from Brazil comes to visit and would like add few special Brazilian cuisine, but couldn't understand English)
+- I18n (Grandma's distant cousin from Brazil comes to visit and would like add a few special Brazilian cuisines, but couldn't understand English)